jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > Although the harmonic series when summed diverges it does so at an incredible slow rate as if a snail was crawling to infinity.
 >
 > __--- Physics explained youtube channel__

->It is time to give these users more control over their computers through education and supporting software, this will cause a massive surge in productivity and creativity, with a far-ranging impact that can barely be anticipated or imagined.
->
-> __-- Guido Van Rousell, Computer Programming for Everybody__

-> I want to study not only what computer is doing for us, but what it is doing to us.
->
-> __--- Sherry Turkle__

 > figuring out mathematical operations and tricks certainly takes significant  amounts  of  effort,  time,  and  devotion.
 Today,  we  often  take  for  granted  those  symbols  and explanations that are neatly compiled into math and science textbooks.
 It is easy to forget that every  equation  encases  a  story:  frustration,  fascination,  arduous  work,  friendly  collaborations,  disappointment, and the occasional serendipity.
 Mathematics is not just about numbers, but it is also about the people whose work gives us the luxury and pleasure of understanding.
 >